Hungary's 4iG looks to buy controlling stake in Israel's Spacecom

-Israeli satellite operator Spacecom (SCC.TA) said on Tuesday it had signed a preliminary deal to sell 51% of the company to Budapest-based 4iG (IGNY.BU) for 215 million shekels ($66 million).
+JERUSALEM (Reuters) - Israeli satellite operator Spacecom said on Tuesday it had signed a preliminary deal to sell 51% of the company to Budapest-based 4iG for 215 million shekels ($66 million).

 The companies signed a non-binding letter of intent with a period of exclusivity ending Aug.
 15. Any deal will need regulatory approval, including from Israel’s Communications Ministry.